Research at Carolina Chemistry

 A. Ronald Gallant Distinguished Professor of Chemistry

 Graduate students select a research advisor in their first or second semester after exploring in detail the opportunities available.
-For more information about the individual faculty research please visit our Faculty-by-Division page.
+For more information about the individual faculty research, please visit our Faculty page.

 Our state-of-the-art capabilities play an important role in supporting the active research of the department and are extensively utilized by our graduate students.
 Venable Hall, home to the Chemistry Department since 1925, was demolished in late 2007, and two new buildings have replaced this former campus and chemistry landmark.
 Our newest buildings, named Venable Hall and Murray Hall, were dedicated on University Day, October 12th, 2010, by Chancellor Holden Thorp, and house the W. R. Kenan Chemistry Library, laboratories, classrooms, lecture halls, conference rooms and the Marine Sciences Department.
 Including Chapman Hall, Kenan Laboratories, Morehead Laboratories, and Caudill Laboratories, Carolina Chemistry now offers some of the most advanced science research laboratories in the country.